open-telemetry/community/docs/how-to-handle-public-calendar.md

 You can see which Zoom account any potentially conflicting meetings are using in the meeting descriptions.
 (Note: posting the URLs publicly on GitHub leads to Zoom bombing by random bots).

+#### Zoom link generation process
+_This is the process that the person responding to Zoom link creation issues will follow.
+The instructions under this heading are for project admins (Governance and Technical Committee members, some maintainers) who have access to OpenTelemetry's Zoom account credentials._

+1. View the OpenTelemetry meeting calendar, and find your desired time slot, along with the meetings that occur immediately before, during, and after it.
+2. See which OpenTelemetry Zoom accounts are being used for the meetings immediately before, during, and after your desired time.
+The Zoom account name / number is typically listed in the description of each meeting; if it isn't, you can join a meeting (even if it isn't occuring now), click on the green shield icon in the top left, and see the account name / number in the 'host' field.
+3. Choose a Zoom account that isn't already being used for one of the meetings immediately before, during, or after your desired time slot.
+You may also choose a Zoom account that is being used *exactly*) once immediately before, during, or after (we can run a maximum of two concurrent meetings with each account).
+4. Log into that Zoom account, click "Schedule a meeting", and create a recurring meeting with the desired meeting name and no fixed schedule.
+5. Copy the newly generated unique Zoom link and paste it into the calendar invite when you create it.

 ### Inviting attendees
 All meetings should invite a publicly joinable google group `calendar-...@opentelemetry.io` which is specific to the meeting series.
 The google group should be set up as follows: